 Why pasta water is your best friend!

-You'll hear me harp on about the magic that is pasta water in 99% of my recipes.
-It really is a key ingredient in every sauce I make.
-The starch left behind in the water acts as a thickening agent and helps sauces cling to the pasta.
+You’ll hear me go on about the magic of pasta water in nearly every recipe and for good reason!
+The starch left behind in the water acts like liquid gold.
+It thickens sauces, helps them cling to the pasta, and turns everything glossy and cohesive.

-I couldn't make a sauce without it.
-I never EVER drain my pasta in a colander, I always transfer it directly to the sauce using a spider strainer.
-That way the pasta pot full of water is left there for you to ladle in as you need. if you have seen my reels on instagram you'll notice my sauces are SAUCY.
+I never drain pasta in a colander, instead I transfer it straight from the pot to the sauce with a spider strainer or tongs.
+That way, the pot of water is right there to ladle in as needed.

 Recipe FAQs